msjimc/circularMT/Guide/README.md

 <hr />

-## Changing the starting point of the genome
+## Rotating the genome's annotation

 When working with de novo assembled genomes, the contigs may not start at the same position resulting in displays that have the displays rotated relatively each other.
 Typically, mitochondrial genomes are draw with the start of tRNA encoding methionine as position 1.
 To rotate the image, select the methionine tRNA from the drop down list below the ```Switch strand``` option (see blue box in Figure 16).
 The drop down list is populated with all the currently draw features.
 To aid selection, the name of the feature type is shown followed by the feature's name.